 We get travel insurance more often now but there was a time when we didn’t get it at all.
 It seemed like an unnecessary expense.

 The way I see it, if you plan on doing physical activities while on a trip, then you should definitely get travel insurance.
-But if all you’ll be doing is going to Singapore and traveleating for a few days, then you may not need it as much.
+But if all you’ll be doing is going to a country like Singapore and traveleating for a few days, then you may not need it as much.

-When we do feel the need for insurance, we get it from World Nomads or SafetyWing.
-They’re both leading travel medical insurance providers used by many long-term travelers.
-Check out my article on why we buy travel insurance for more information.
-You can follow the links to get a free quote from SafetyWing or Heymondo.
+When we do feel the need for insurance, we get it from SafetyWing or Heymondo.
+They’re both popular travel insurance providers used by many long-term travelers.
+Follow the links to get a free quote from SafetyWing or Heymondo.
 Get 5% off on Heymondo if you pick up a policy using our link.

 5. Pay Only in VND

 Some hotels, restaurants, and shops may accept payment in USD, but you should always pay in VND.
 If something is priced in VND, then you should definitely pay for it in VND because using any other currency will lead to terrible exchange rates.
-As advised, the best place to get VND in Hoi An is at gold/jewelry shops and banks.
+As advised, the best place to get VND in Hoi An is at gold/jewelry shops and banks, or from ATMs.